ibm-watson-embedded-business-assistant/eba-example-agents/docs/getting-started/Actions.md

 | ----------------------------- | ------------------------------------------------------------------------- |
 | `wmt:SearchProductByUPC`     | `wmt:Product(optional :UPC(data :Number)) -> data wmt:Product`             |

 Rather than a `:WithName` keyword, we expect a `:UPC` keyword as well as a `:Number`.
-Hence questions such as `show me product with UPC 123` will be supported by this action.
-The body of this action is likewise similar to its search-by-name counterpart.
-The only differences is that we unwrap `h.get(':Number')` and we supply a different query string, viz. `http://api.walmartlabs.com/v1/items?apiKey=${params.secrets.apiKey}&upc=${encodeURIComponent(upc)`.
+This action will support questions such as `show me product with UPC 123`.
+The body of this action is similar to the search-by-name action we created before.
+The only differences is that we unwrap `h.get(':Number')` and we supply a different query string, eg. `http://api.walmartlabs.com/v1/items?apiKey=${params.secrets.apiKey}&upc=${encodeURIComponent(upc)`.

-With these actions in place, we have decent coverage for questions which search for trending products as well as questions which perform general product search by name or upc.
-On top of these questions, Watson provides you with out of the box support for filtering, sorting, aggregation, etc.
+With these actions in place, we have decent coverage for questions which search for trending products and for questions which perform general product searches by name or UPC.
+On top of these questions, EBA provides you with out-of-the-box support for filtering, sorting, aggregation, etc.

-Here is a short list of questions you should be able to ask at this point within the tutorial.
+Here is a short list of questions you should be able to ask at this point within the tutorial:

 - which products are trending?
 - show me top 5 popular products